skot/bitaxe/readme.md

 Closed Source is Antithetical to Bitcoin
 ```
 # The NerdAxe
 NerdAxe is a fork from bitaxe Ultra with fullcolor display graphics.
-NerdAxe is indented to be an upgrade board for these who have a NerdMiner and would like to have more powerful mining features not without loosing the NerdMiner essence.
-That's why NerdAxe
-NerdAxe is currently controlled by the common board used on Nerdminer project called TTGO-TDisplayS3.
+NerdAxe is indented to be an upgrade board for these who have a NerdMiner and would like to have more powerful mining features without losing the NerdMiner essence.
+That's why NerdAxe is currently controlled by the common board used on Nerdminer project called TTGO-TDisplayS3.

 The following fork could not be possible without the previous work of @skot & bitaxe devs.

 Upgrade your NerdMiner experience throught this addon board and start playing with ASICs